This recipe was made with the Chef’s Pan & the Stockpot from the MEYER Cinder and Smoke Collection.

 Spices

 - In a large pestle and mortar, add in all the spices (except the fresh coriander leaves) and grind it into a powder.
 I like placing this on the floor so there is more space.
-You can chose to toast these spices before you grind them as well.
+You can chose to toast these spices before you grind them, this will release more flavour.
 Once you've finished grinding this into a powder, set this aside.

 Curry